Ehidiamen2003/student_database_project/README.md

 cd student_database_project

 ### Step 3: Compile the C files
-Use a C compiler (e.g., GCC) to compile the program: gcc main.c studentDatabase_lib.c -o student_database
+Use a C compiler to compile the program: gcc main.c studentDatabase_lib.c -o student_database

 ### Step 4: Run the program